 Start by removing unnecessary buttons, menus, and banners that distract from the main mission.
-Then add a clear call-to-action button that pops, such as “Subscribe” or “Buy Now.”
+Then add a clear call-to-action button that pops up, such as “Subscribe” or “Buy Now.”

-You’ll want to avoid adding too many CTA’s to a single page, though, as they can create analysis paralysis, where customers are so overloaded with the choice that they leave your site altogether.
+You’ll want to avoid adding too many CTA’s to a single page, though, as they can create analysis paralysis.
+This is where customers are so overloaded with the choice that they leave your site altogether.

 Remember that less is more when it comes to conversion optimization.

 However, you may be a brand with a catalog of 100 or more products!
 We would be remiss if we did not discuss what to do when you want to present your users with your entire product inventory.

 Try making the decision easier by navigating users down a designated path.
 With the help of clean drop-down menus, product-specific filters, and clear product details, you can guide users down the path they’re looking for.

 For example, on a watch website, you might help them filter out the choices by material, such as leather, metal, or cloth.
 If you’re a skincare company, help customers narrow down the selection by filtering out products such as oils, mists, or lotions.

 Have a third party look at your site and give honest feedback about the ease of flow on your website.